benkoshy/pagy/docs/extras/searchkick.md

 +++ Active Mode

+!!!
+Use when:
-* Use: when you want to control the pagination.
+... you want to control the pagination.
+!!!

 ||| Model
 ```ruby